The CAT 2017 DI and LR sets were tougher than the sets on CAT 2016.

 So your first task is to read a set in under three minutes evaluate it through this lens.

-Once you evaluate it you have to rate on a scale of 1 to 10 with 10 being a cakewalk set that you can solve in 5 minutes to any set that needs to be left alone being classified as 5 or below.
+Once you evaluate a set, you have to rate it on a scale of 1 to 10 with 10 being a cakewalk set that you can solve in 5 minutes, to any set that needs to be left alone being classified as 5 or below.

 I know this is easier said than done but if you solve enough sets you will develop this judgment.

-Let us take each of the Sets in SimCAT 2 and do this exercise.
+Let us take each of the sets from a SimCAT and do this exercise.
 Please read the set, evaluating and classifying it as you read, before you read my take on it.

 While there have been sets that involve carry-over of numbers from one year to the next, at this stage of your prep you would not have seen too many of this type.